The Shield

-The Shield is an American crime drama television series created by Shawn Ryan and starring Michael Chiklis that aired on FX from March 12, 2002, to November 25, 2008, for seven seasons.
-The show is known for its portrayal of corrupt police officers and was originally advertised as Rampart in reference to the real-life Rampart Division police scandal, on which the show's Strike Team was loosely based.
+The Shield is an American crime drama television series created by Shawn Ryan, which aired on FX from March 12, 2002, to November 25, 2008, for seven seasons.
+It stars Michael Chiklis as Vic Mackey, the leader of a corrupt Los Angeles Police Department unit loosely based on the Rampart Division police scandal.
+The series also stars Catherine Dent, Walton Goggins, Michael Jace, Kenny Johnson, Jay Karnes, Benito Martinez and CCH Pounder.